Dans-labs/dariah/docs/Components.md

 * `compact` **bool**;
   whether the component should minimize the real estate on the screen that it uses;
 * `detailFragments` **array of object**;
-  the information on the basis of which the details can be rendered;
+  the information on the basis of which the detail records of an item can be rendered;
   every entry in the array corresponds to a detail table that may contain detail records of the master record that is being dealt with;
   ultimately computed by [makeDetails](Lib#makedetails) and then passed to child components;